Pre-Credentialing - Taking the First Step to Accept Insurance

 - At least three professional references with their title and contact information

-You are now ready to start the credentialing/contracting process with the insurers.
+You are now ready to advance to the credentialing/contracting process with the insurers.
+Getting started accepting insurance is not easy.
+But I promise it will be worth it!